Last Updated on

 That’s where the Acer Swift 3 steps in.
 This laptop won’t turn heads, but it’ll get the job done.

 Hardware-wise, it is not significantly different from more premium models.
-It has the same processor as the Huawei MateBook X Pro, for example.
+It has a rock solid 8th gen Intel i5 processor (with variants offering i7 as well).
 Where it differs most is in screen quality, storage space, RAM, graphics, and durability.
 There is no dedicated graphics card, it only has 8 GB of RAM, and there’s only a 256 GB SSD inside it.

 Build quality is also suspect.
 Acer has an unfortunate reputation of not making products that last very long.
 There is some risk here that you’ll save a few hundred dollars on a laptop but end up needing to buy a new one years earlier than if you had invested in a more expensive model.
 I won’t do the cost-benefit analysis for you on that – it depends on what you can afford right now.